The following is a representative list of active student clubs and organizations for 2014-2015.

 A group of Whittier College students dedicated to providing WC commuter students with opportunities for unity and voice on campus, as well as scholarly support, social enrichment, and encouragement to participate fully in their college experience.

-Freshmen Class Council - The Freshmen Class Council was established to represent the Freshmen of Whittier College as a branch of the ASWC Senate.
+First-Year Class Council - The First-Year Class Council was established to represent the Freshmen of Whittier College as a branch of the ASWC Senate.
 The club is responsible for serving and representing the Freshmen of Whittier College and abiding by all rules and regulations of the Whittier college community.

 League of Legends - The League of Legends was established for the purpose of creating a community where League of Legends could come to play and socialize.